-Creating consistency with your visuals and the feelings they evoke can be tricky.
-It's frustrating when your posting images that are relevant to your industry on social media, but for some reason, nothing looks cohesive.
-I think we've all been there at some point.
-This is why your brand needs a mood board.
+Creating consistency with your brand visuals can be tricky.
+It’s so frustrating when nothing in your business looks cohesive.
+I think we’ve all been there at some point.
+This is why you need a brand moodboard.

 A mood board is a collection of images, textures, and type that utilize a color scheme to define the personality and vibe of your brand.

-It's a great way to make sure that you and your designer are on the same page.
-Chances are, if you love your mood board, you’ll love the designs that I create to match it.
-That being said, there is one huge overlying reason I start out every single branding project with a mood board...
+It’s a great way to make sure that you and your designer are on the same page.
+Chances are, if you love your brand moodboard, you’ll love the designs that I create to match it.
+That being said, there is one huge overlying reason I start out every single branding project with a moodboard…

 I use the mood board we create for inspiration while I’m designing and to help me stay consistent during the process.
 I actually keep your mood board open on the side of everything I’m working on for your brand to make sure I’m staying true to our original vision.

 The mood board is useful long after we finish our work together, too.
 It is there to act as a guide for you moving forward and implementing your new branding in a consistent way.
 Want to post an image on Instagram but you’re not sure if it fits?
 Open it up next to your mood board and see if it matches the same visual rhythm.